al-maisan/pms/README.md

 ### Culture

  1. business & technology are equal partners
+ 1. BIG money rides on top of our products / services - think security from the get-go (anti-patterns: Microsoft & FB)!
  1. lean to the engineering side (compromise between time, cost and features, no perfectionism)
  1. data driven, no bullshit; don't delay bad news.
  1. don't fall for your own (or anyone else's hype, [example](https://cointelegraph.com/news/we-dont-need-blockchain-r3-consortium-after-59-million-research)).
 Do what needs done.